Biden proposes summit with Putin after Russia calls U.S. 'adversary' over Ukraine

 Biden also reaffirmed a goal to build “a stable and predictable relationship” with Russia and said a meeting in the coming months could address “the full range of issues” facing the two world powers, the statement said.

-The Kremlin said in its account of the call that Biden told Putin he wanted to normalise relations and to cooperate on arms control, Iran’s nuclear programme, Afghanistan and climate change.
+The Kremlin said in its account of the call that Biden told Putin he wanted to normalize relations and to cooperate on arms control, Iran’s nuclear program, Afghanistan and climate change.
 It confirmed Biden had proposed a high level meeting but did not indicate how the Russian leader responded.

-Earlier on Tuesday, U.S. Secretary of State Antony Blinken, in Brussels for talks with NATO leaders and Ukraine’s foreign minister, echoed Biden, saying Washington stood firmly behind Ukraine.
+U.S. Secretary of State Antony Blinken echoed the White House message during talks on the crisis in Brussels with NATO leaders and Ukraine’s foreign minister.

 “The United States is our adversary and does everything it can to undermine Russia’s position on the world stage,” Deputy Foreign Minister Sergei Ryabkov was quoted as saying by Russian news agencies on Tuesday.